fsgpino/Whatapop/README.md

 * Clone this repo and open a terminal inside root directory from this repo.
 * Execute `npm install`.
-* Execute `npm start`.
+* Execute `npm run dev`.
 Your browser should open showing the Whatapop's web.